krisajenkins/yesql/README.md

 #### Making a Query Map

-There is also a way to read SQL queries from a file and without binding them directly to the namespace.
+There is also a way to read SQL queries from a file without binding them directly to the namespace.
 For example to use them in local scopes, i.e. let bindings, pass them arround as variables, etc.

 ```clojure